 The high and steep Mt.
 Hengshan is frequently snow-capped in the winter, contrasting with the subtropical fields that one sees below it.
 It is one of the five most famous mountains in the country.
 Known for its precarious cliffs, it is a holy mountain for both Taoists and Buddhists.

-Historic Changsha, one of China's famous cultural centers, is the capital of Hunan Province.
+Historic Changsha, one of China's famous cultural centers, is the capital of the province.
 It is also a tourism center, offering its visitors many historical sites and other places of interest.

 The products here include Xiang embroidery, one of China's four famous embroideries.
 It has high artistic value.
 With 200 years of history behind them, the chrysanthemum stone carvings of Liuyang are vivid and exquisite.
 Liuyang City is known for its firecrackers, which are popular all over the country.